oauth2-proxy/oauth2-proxy/docs/docs/configuration/overview.md

 If logging to a file you can also configure the maximum file size (`--logging-max-size`), age (`--logging-max-age`), max backup logs (`--logging-max-backups`), and if backup logs should be compressed (`--logging-compress`).

-There are three different types of logging: standard, authentication, and HTTP requests.
-These can each be enabled or disabled with `--standard-logging`, `--auth-logging`, and `--request-logging`.
+There are three different types of logging: standard, authentication, session refresh and HTTP requests.
+These can each be enabled or disabled with `--standard-logging`, `--auth-logging`, `--refresh-logging`, and `--request-logging`.

 Each type of logging has its own configurable format and variables.
 By default these formats are similar to the Apache Combined Log.